dotnet/orleans/Advanced-Concepts/Using-Azure-Web-Apps.md

 </Endpoints>
 ```

+Finally, you need to specify the same deployment id for Silos and the Wen App Client.

 You can now use the `GrainClient` to make a connection from the Web App to the Silo.

 ### Potential Issues